TomPace101/nanopore_diffusion/notes.md

 # Someday/maybe

-_EFFORT_ solve with flux as another primary variable
+_maybe_ solve with flux as another primary variable _maybe_ calculate potential for Smoluchowski using nonlinear Poisson-Boltzmann

-_EFFORT_ doctests? some other kind of test?
+_maybe_ doctests? some other kind of test?
 Maybe just create scripts to do the basic validation on buildgeom and the solvers.

-_EFFORT_ mesh refinement study
+_maybe_ mesh refinement study
-_EFFORT_ study of required H value
+_maybe_ study of required H value

+_mabye_ Find a replacement for codenamize
+I experimented in the notebook with some other stuff.

 --------------------------------------------------------------------------------